 It’s important to think about location and environmental exposure when you are considering a sill option.
 While traditional raised sills help keep water out, flush-mount sills offer a seamless transition from inside to outside, but some manufacturers require a minimum overhang to prevent bulk water in rainy regions.
 Some products are rated for high performance, able to withstand strong winds up to 67 miles per hour and heavy rainfall.

 “Does the application require the door to seal against air and water?
 If so, a performance sill is needed,” Hanson says.
 “If it doesn’t, a recessed sill can be used, which creates a more seamless flooring transition from the inside to the outside.”

 Hanson says there a few more things builders and architects should think about: Consider which slide door has hardware and locking mechanisms that are the easiest for the homeowner to use.
 “Not all lift and slide-style doors are created equal when it comes to operation, so it’s important that a homeowner understands the basics of operation and is comfortable using the doors,” he says.
 Additionally, think about how the door will be used.
 If there’s a need for a daily use to access the home, a swinging door adjacent to it for ease of access is a good idea.

 Finally, keep in mind that most low-threshold sills require a drainage system that takes water away from the system, so it’s a detail that architects and builders must consider during specification.

-Get the Goods: Lift/Slide Door Manufacturers and Suppliers
+Get the Goods: Multi Slide Patio Doors, Lift, and Slide Door Manufacturers & Suppliers

 Duratherm, Euro-Wall, Kolbe Windows & Doors, Marvin, NanaWall, Panda Windows & Doors, Quantum Windows & Doors, Reveal Windows and Doors, Seemray, Solar Innovations, Steel Windows & Doors, Tiltco, Unilux, Ventana USA, Weiland, Zola